-- Forms of reporting according to the national accounting standards for the last two years; - IFRS reporting certified by an auditor (including the auditor's report and notes) for the last two complete years; - Articles of Association of the bank in their current version; - Documents regulating risk management of the bank; - Documents determining development plans of the bank; - Documents regulating corporate governance of the bank; - Data obtained during interviews with managers of the bank; - Information from the mass media and other public sources.
+- Questionnaire filled by the bank according to the Agency's form; - Financial statements prepared under local GAAP for the last two years; - IFRS reporting certified by an auditor (including the auditor's report and notes) for the last two complete years; - Articles of Association of the bank in their current version; - Documents regulating risk management of the bank; - Documents determining development plans of the bank;

+- Documents regulating corporate governance of the bank; - Data obtained during interviews with managers of the bank; - Information from the mass media and other public sources.

-2.2 The Rating Agency is neither responsible for controlling the accuracy of the accounting procedures, statistical forms, and forms provided by the company to the supervisory authorities, nor for the authenticity of the information included in these forms.
+2.2 The Agency is neither responsible for controlling the accuracy of the accounting procedures, statistical forms, and forms provided by the bank to the supervisory authorities, nor for the authenticity of the information included in these forms.